jacdals97/MLops_emotions/README.md

 *B. What framework are you going to use and do you intend to include the framework into your project?*

-We intend to use the Huggingface transformers for pytorch in our project.
+We intend to use Huggingface transformers for pytorch in our project.

 *C. What data are you going to run on (initially, may change)*